AdobeDocs/commerce-learn.en/help/app-builder/introduction-to-app-builder.md

 ## Architecture {#architecture}

-Instead of an out-of-the-box solution, Adobe Developer App Builder provides a common, consistent, standardized development platform for extending Adobe Cloud solutions such as Adobe Commerce including:
+Instead of an out-of-the-box solution, Adobe Developer App Builder provides a common, consistent, and standardized development platform for extending Adobe Cloud solutions such as Adobe Commerce including:

 * Adobe Developer Console — For custom microservice and extension development, letting developers build and manage projects while accessing all the tools and APIs they need to create plugins and integrations.
 * Developer Tools — Open-source tools, SDKs, and libraries to allow developers to easily build custom extensions and integrations.
 Use  React Spectrum (Adobe's UI toolkit) to have one common UI for all Adobe apps.